Although drug testing of employees is allowed in California, it may be justified only in very limited and strictly defined circumstances.

 The courts have generally been supportive of requiring alcohol or drug testing based on specific objective facts and rational inferences drawn from those facts that indicate drug or alcohol abuse, although these facts and inferences may fall short of clear probable cause.
 The courts have clearly upheld testing of employees after a serious accident.

-In a 1997 case, the California Supreme Court refused to allow drug testing to the City of Glendale' s current employees who were applying for promotions, but did allow drug testing of applicants.
+Under California Supreme Court precedent, public agencies cannot conduct drug testing of current employees who were applying for promotions, but can require preemployment drug testing of applicants.

 In the case cited above, however, the court also considered drug testing and the right to privacy under the state Constitution in its decision, which would apply to private employers.